dowosage/data/README.md

 # IBMDataScience

   This needs to be re-done.
-From scratch.
+From the ground up.